opensearch-project/documentation-website/_field-types/supported-field-types/star-tree.md

 | `stats` | Optional          | List of metric aggregations computed for each field.
 You can choose between `Min`, `Max`, `Sum`, `Avg`, and `Value Count`.<br/>Defaults are `Sum` and `Value_count`.<br/>`Avg` is a derived metric stat which will automatically be supported in queries if `sum` and `value_count` are present as part of metric `stats`.

 ### Star tree configuration parameters
 Following are additional optional parameters that can be configured alongside star-tree index.
+These are final and cannot be modified post index creation.

 | Parameter       | Required/Optional | Description                                                                                                                                                                                                                                                                                                                                                                                                                         |
 |:----------------|:------------------|:------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|